 Why it’s so important

-For 17 years, the Edelman Trust Barometer has measured the trust people hold for institutions such as companies, governments, not-for-profits, and media.
+The Edelman Trust Barometer measures the trust people hold in institutions such as companies, governments, not-for-profits, and media.
 In 2018, this figure was at a five-year low, the sharpest dip since the barometer’s inception.
 Given the questionable actions of some major institutions, these perceptions are understandable.
 For organisations like ours, it’s more important than ever to continue demonstrating integrity in all that we do.

 How we’re positioned to drive change